-Under the last approved Directors' Remuneration policy, the Board has the discretion to pay fees to any or all Non-Executive Directors; and/or to pay Non-Executive Directors in the form of a mixture of cash and share options.
-As anticipated in the Report on Remuneration for the period ended 31 December 2015, we revised our remuneration arrangements for Non-Executive Directors during 2016 to comprise an award of a fixed number of share options, plus an additional number of share options or cash payment at the Director's election.
-The option awards and cash payments were established at competitive levels taking into account peer data from comparable companies provided in a benchmarking survey undertaken by Radford consultants and are compliant with the last approved Directors' Remuneration policy.
+Under the last approved Directors' Remuneration policy, the Board has the discretion to pay fees to any or all Non-Executive Directors and/or to pay Non-Executive Directors in the form of a mixture of cash and share options.
+Since 2016, our remuneration arrangements for Non-Executive Directors comprise an award of a fixed number of share options, plus an additional number of share options or cash payment at the Director's election.
+The option awards and cash payments were established at competitive levels taking into account peer data from comparable companies provided in a benchmarking survey undertaken by Radford consultants in 2016 and are compliant with the last approved Directors' Remuneration policy.